riverrun/genxword/README.rst

 The -i option lets you use a text file to create the word list.
 The text file can contain words and clues, or just single words.
 If you are using a file with words and clues in it, each word should be separated from the clue by just a space, and each word and clue, or word, should be on a separate line.
+Some example word list files are in the **examples** directory.

 The -n option lets you choose how many words will be randomly selected from the text file.
 The default is 50.